Notes on twisted homology and cohomology groups for the Wirtinger integral: Twisted period relations

 Similarly to \cite[Remark 2]{Watanabe-wirtinger-diff-eq}, these relations are essentially the same as the twisted period relations for ${}_2 F_1$ obtained in \cite{CM}.
-However, we obtain the following relation, which does not seem to arise directly from a twisted period relation for ${}_2 F_1$. \begin{Cor} The $(2,2)$-entry of the relation for $C(-1)$ in (\ref{eq:TPR-2x2}) is reduced into
+For example, we obtain the following quadratic relation.
+Recall that the intersection number $C_{22}$ has a complicated expression (\ref{eq:C22-1}) by theta functions and it is reduced to a simple form (\ref{eq:C22-2}) by using $\la (\tau)$. \begin{Cor} The $(2,2)$-entry of the relation for $C(-1)$ in (\ref{eq:TPR-2x2}) is reduced to